NathanPERIER/NathanPERIER/README.md

-Care to see our new AI that mistakes birds for baseball bats ?
+Care to see our new AI that mistakes birbs for frisbees ?
 Check [Astatine](https://github.com/Lymkwi/astatine)